divyagnana/data-analytics-dashboard-portfolio/README.md

 I’m a Data Analyst with 4+ years of experience building business-focused dashboards and insights using Power BI.

 This repository showcases my analytics work, focusing on:
-- Executive dashboards
-- Financial and performance analysis
+- Executive dashboard with Financial and performance analysis
 - KPI-driven decision making

 ---